TheAwesomeShaz/tower-defense/README.md

 - the gold increases by a certain value if you kill a catapult..
 The difficulty gets ramped up as the level goes on..
 - The level just restarts when you die and there is no win condition, survive as long as u can..
 - The catapults follow a predetermined path..
 I will make a separate project for implementing pathfinding
-<b> The game is not pretty, just making mechanics cuz I wanna learn some game design principles and stuff</b>
+<br> <b> The game is not pretty, just making mechanics cuz I wanna learn some game design principles and stuff</b>

 ### STUFF LEARNED